 Impulse control is defined as the ability to resist temptation or an urge.
-This skill is especially crucial for dogs that will be used for personal protection as guard dogs, police K9, or in military units.
+This skill is especially crucial for dogs that will be used as personal protection dogs, police K9, or in military units.

 Here are some tips on how to build your dog’s impulse control to help you get more out of your training sessions.